spwisner/portfolio-with-cms/src/pages/index.md

     In 2014, I taught myself how to code as a hobby.
 Three year later, I decided to take a risk to pursue a career as a web developer.
 I resigned from my job and attended a 3-month web development immersive program.
-Currently, I’m employed as a frontend software engineer at Business.com where I build web applications in React.
+Currently, I’m employed as a frontend software engineer at WebPT where I build web applications in React.
   title: About
 contact: